Biotin for Hair, Skin and Nails

 What is the Role of Biotin for Skin?

 A study completed in 2018 showed a combination of B vitamins, including biotin can lead to improved production of healthy new skin.
 This combination of vitamins including biotin improved wound healing and wound closure by 25-30%.
-In particular the building blocks of new skin growth including keratinocyte proliferation was improved.
+The building blocks of new skin growth including keratinocyte proliferation was improved.

 What is the Role of Biotin for Nails?